-- New Sound Album: because the internet.
+- because the internet.
 It's hard to place it in a single genre.

 - Nice Guy: Parodied on "My Girls:" "They don't like me 'cause I'm too nice! ...also I'm kinda fat."

-- N-Word Privileges: In "Backpackers" he sarcastically refers to himself as "the only white rapper who's allowed to say the n-word."
+- In "Backpackers", he sarcastically refers to himself as "the only white rapper who's allowed to say the n-word."

-- The Oner: The video for "v.
-3005" is edited to appear like one.
+- The video for "V. 3005" is edited to appear like one.
 It features a depressed-looking Bino riding a ferris wheel with a slowly-decaying teddy bear.
 Eventually the camera pans away from him to reveal that the rest of the carnival is on fire.